Advanced Finance

 CDS are traded over-the-counter (OTC) and their premiums are quoted in basis points, reflecting the market’s view on the risk of default.

-Note that a buyer doesn't have to own also the underlying (the debt, bonds), he can just buy a CDS simply betting that the borrower’s credit health will decline or that they will default (speculation).
+Note that a buyer does not have to own the underlying (the debt, bonds), he can just buy a CDS simply betting that the borrower’s credit health will decline or that they will default (speculation).
 In this case, they are called "naked" Credit Default Swaps.

 Regarding naked CDS, especially after 2008-crisis, CDS are heavily regulated.
 For example, in the EU, buying naked CDS on government bonds is NOT allowed to avoid speculation attacks on countries.

-Example during the Credit Suisse Crisis, CDS of that banks went incredibily high.
+Example during the Credit Suisse Crisis, CDS of that bank went incredibly high.

 Yield Spreads